postgrespro/postgres_cluster/README.md

 ## Limitations

+* `multimaster` can only replicate one database per cluster.

+* The replicated tables must have primary keys.
+Otherwise, `multimaster` cannot perform logical replication.

+* DDL replication.
+While `multimaster` replicates data on the logical level, DDL is replicated on the statement level, which causes distributed commits of the same statement on different nodes.
+As a result, complex DDL scenarios, such as stored procedures and temporary tables, may work differently as compared to the standard PostgreSQL.

 * Commit latency.
-Current implementation of logical replication sends data to subscriber nodes only after local commit, so in case of heavy-write transaction user will wait for transaction processing two times: on local node and on all other nodes (simultaneosly).
-We have plans to address this issue in future.
+The current implementation of logical replication sends data to subscriber nodes only after the local commit.
+In case of a heavy-write transaction, you have to wait for transaction processing twice: on the local node and on all the other nodes (simultaneously).

-* DDL replication.
-While data is replicated on logical level, DDL replicated by statements performing distributed commit with the same statement.
-Some complex DDL scenarious including stored procedures and temp temp tables can work differently comparing to standalone postgres.
-We are working right now on proving full compatibility with ordinary postgres.
-Currently we are passing 162 of 166 postgres regression tests.

 * Isolation level.
-Multimaster currently support only _repeatable_ _read_ isolation level.
-This is stricter than default _read_ _commited_, but also increases probability of serialization failure during commit. _Serializable_ level isn't supported yet.
+The `multimaster` extenstion currently supports only the _repeatable_ _read_ isolation level.
+This is stricter than the default _read_ _commited_ level, but also increases probability of serialization failure during commit. _Serializable_ level is not supported yet.

-* One database per cluster.
+## Compatibility
+The `multimaster` extension currently passes 162 of 166 postgres regression tests.
+We are working right now on proving full compatibility with the standard PostgreSQL.

+## Authors

+Postgres Professional, Moscow, Russia.

-## Credits and Licence
+### Credits

-Multi-master developed by the PostgresPro team.
+The replication mechanism is based on logical decoding and an earlier version of the `pglogical` extension provided for community by the 2ndQuadrant team.